wyhasany/sysvinit-service-generator/readme.md

 # Sample service script for debianoids

+This script enables fast daemonization apps as a Linux services with SysVinit init system.

 Look at [LSB init scripts](http://wiki.debian.org/LSBInitScripts) for more information.

 Original script taken from from [naholyr's](https://github.com/naholyr) [gist](https://gist.github.com/naholyr/4275302)